sudorandom/kmcd.dev/content/posts/2026/live-internet-map/index.md

 ## Aesthetics and Motion

 Animations use interpolation instead of snapping to the next state.
 For parts of the map which update infrequently, I wanted to highlight that a change occurred.
 For that, I added a "glitch" effect to the "Top Activity Hubs" and "Most Active Prefixes" to make it more obvious and to add to the cyberpunk aesthetic.
-These effects add polish, but too much motion distracts.
+These effects add polish, but too much motion detracts from the vibes of the map.
 Finding that balance took restraint and a surprisingly large amount of experimentation.

 The pulses are what actually bring the data to life.
 In the engine, each pulse is a simple generated glow texture.
 I add a bit of spatial jitter so concurrent events do not stack perfectly on top of each other, and I scale their sizes logarithmically so massive data spikes do not turn the map into a solid wall of color.